Flooring Laboratory Testing and Analysis

 Laboratory Testing Context

-• Independent flooring laboratories may perform physical, chemical, dimensional, and material analysis related to flooring claims.
+• Independent flooring laboratories perform physical, chemical, dimensional, microscopic, and material analyses that may assist flooring claims investigations.

-• Independent laboratories such as Professional Testing Laboratory may perform analytical testing relevant to flooring claims evaluation and material analysis.
+• Independent laboratories such as Professional Testing Laboratory (PTL) provide analytical testing used throughout the flooring industry for product evaluation, quality control, and claims investigation.

 Key Terms